| 开发者 | erinkwon1 |

 No. Content is only sent to OpenAI when you click "Generate FAQ" or "AI Detect."
 Nothing is sent automatically in the background.

-The SEO score (out of 100) checks 12 traditional Google ranking factors: question format, answer length, direct first sentence, keyword placement, sentence length, duplicate detection, and so on.
-It tells you if your FAQ qualifies for Google's FAQ rich results.
+The SEO score (out of 100) checks 12 traditional ranking factors: question format, answer length, direct first sentence, keyword placement, sentence length, duplicate detection, and so on.
+It tells you how well-structured your FAQ is for search engines and featured-snippet-style extraction.
 The GEO score (out of 100) checks 8 AI-citation factors that matter when ChatGPT, Perplexity, Google AI Overview, or Claude decides whether to quote you.
 These include: filler-word detection, citation-window length (8-60 words is the sweet spot AI assistants prefer), self-contained answers (no "as mentioned above"), specificity and E-E-A-T signals, pronoun ambiguity, and structured multi-sentence formatting.
 Both scores display side by side, and clicking either one shows a detailed per-FAQ breakdown.

 No. Schema generation runs once per post when you save, then the JSON-LD is cached as post metadata.
 On every page view, the plugin reads the cache directly instead of re-parsing your block content.
-The frontend overhead is a single small <script type="application/ld+json"> tag in the page head, which is exactly what Google's Rich Results Test expects.
+The frontend overhead is a single small <script type="application/ld+json"> tag in the page head — the standard schema.org format.
 The CSS for display styles is also enqueued only on pages that actually contain a FAQ block.

 Yes.
 The schema markup is language-agnostic — Google reads FAQPage schema correctly in any language.
 The AI generation also works in any language OpenAI supports (60+ languages); if your post content is in Korean, Japanese, Spanish, French, German, etc., the generated FAQs will be in the same language.
 The "I Have FAQ" paste mode also accepts FAQs in any language.